zoftko/blog/content/posts/stm32-bare-metal-usb-implementation.md

 ### Writing
 Just as reading, the same tips apply to writing to a FIFO.
-It is done in 4 byte words and no address needs to be incremented, the following implementation may be improved but servers as a start:
+It is done in 4 byte words and no address needs to be incremented, the following implementation may be improved but serves as a start:

 ```c
 void usbRawWrite(volatile uint32_t* fifo, void* data, uint8_t len) {